 \section{Introduction}

 }

-\IEEEPARstart{R}{ecently}, a variety of rising deep learning applications share similar principles to construct hierarchical optimization models, including Hyperparameter Optimization~\cite{liu2021investigating,shaban2019truncated}, Meta Learning~\cite{nichol2018first,finn2017model,nichol2018first}, Neural Architecture Search~\cite{wu2019fbnet,hu2020tf}, Reinforcement Learning~\cite{liu2018darts,zhang2020bi,wang2020global}, and have achieved highly competitive performance in different fields.
-With proper reformulation, these models all can be considered as Bi-Level Optimization (BLO) problems, which optimize two nested subproblems in the form as:
+\IEEEPARstart{R}{ecently}, a variety of emerging deep learning applications have adopted hierarchical optimization models, including Hyperparameter Optimization~\cite{liu2021investigating,shaban2019truncated}, Meta Learning~\cite{nichol2018first,finn2017model}, Neural Architecture Search~\cite{wu2019fbnet,hu2020tf}, and Reinforcement Learning~\cite{liu2018darts,zhang2020bi,wang2020global}.
+These applications have achieved state-of-the-art performance across diverse domains, reflecting the effectiveness of hierarchical modeling.
+With proper reformulation, they can all be cast as Bi-Level Optimization (BLO) problems, which optimize two nested subproblems in the form:

 where $\x \in\mathbb{R}^{m}$ and $ \y \in \mathbb{R}^n$ correspond to the Upper-Level (UL) and Lower-Level (LL) variables respectively, the UL objective $F$ and LL objective $f$ are continuously differentiable functions and $\mathcal{S}(\mathbf{x})$ is the LL solution set for all $\x\in\mathcal{X}$.